 "I fear three newspapers more than a hundred thousand bayonets." -Napoleon

-The class will primarily focus on publishing and distributing issues of The Burning Bugle.
+The class will primarily focus on publishing and distributing issues of paper.
 For this to happen, a sound understanding of journalism will be taught, along-with the newspaper creation process.
 Writing and editing news stories will be taught, along-with gathering and citing information.
 Adobe InDesign will be used to create the newspaper.
 Three issues are planned each semester, though more or less will be published depending on the competency of the class and our current budget.

 Due to many activities occurring after school, students may need to work outside of the classroom setting.
 Speciﬁc roles will be determined in class.
 The following roles will be available: -Reporters -Writers -Editors -Designers -Photographers -Promotors -Distributors -Artists -Marketers -Other (as needed).